andreascaudo/escape-orbit/DEBUGGING_STEPS.md

 4. **Lambda IAM Permissions**: Verify that your Lambda function has permissions to access DynamoDB.
 5. **Browser Cache**: Old JavaScript files might be cached, showing outdated behavior.
 6. **Local Storage Fallback**: The code correctly falls back to localStorage when the API fails, which might mask the underlying issue.
+7. **Planet Visitation Logic**: The same planet might be counted multiple times if event tracking is incorrect.
+8. **Fuel Refill Double-Counting**: Ensure fuel is only added once when passing through a planet.

 ## Testing After Fixes